Importing from Excel

 The first areas to import will be Column A through to the last number on the sheet.

-Please make sure that the font and size of the text on the import sheet is correct for your cable labels.
+Please make sure that the font and size of the text on the import sheet are correct for your cable labels.

 When your spreadsheet data is correct and checked, you can start the import into our software.